fletcherian/fletcherian.github.io/_pages/about.md

 You can download my CV here: [Download CV (PDF)](https://fletcherian.github.io/files/Fletcher-CV.pdf){: .btn}

-## Reach Experiences and Affiliations
+## Research Experiences and Affiliations
 * _Summer, 2023_ - Field researcher in Grand Teton National Park for the Teton Group at the University of Wyoming
 * _Summer, 2024_ - Visiting Doctoral Student at the University of Chicago with Dr. John List